veeso/termscp/README.md

 ---

-### Why termscp 🤔

-It happens quite often to me, when using SCP at work to forget the path of a file on a remote machine, which forces me to connect through SSH, gather the file path and finally download it through SCP.
-I could use WinSCP, but I use Linux and I pratically use the terminal for everything, so I wanted something like WinSCP on my terminal.
-Yeah, I know there is midnight commander too, but actually I don't like it very much tbh (and hasn't a decent support for scp).

 ## Features 🎁

 - 📁  Different communication protocols support
   - SFTP
   - SCP
   - FTP and FTPS
+- 🖥  Explore and operate on the remote and on the local machine file system with a handy UI
+  - Create, remove, rename, search, view and edit files
+- ⭐  Connect to your favourite hosts through built-in bookmarks and recent connections
+- 📝  View and edit text files with your favourite text editor
+- 💁  SFTP/SCP authentication through SSH keys and username/password
 - 🐧  Compatible with Windows, Linux, BSD and MacOS
-- 🖥 Handy user interface to explore and operate on the remote and on the local machine file system
-  - Create, remove, rename, search, view and edit files
-- ⭐ Bookmarks and recent connections can be saved to access quickly to your favourite hosts
-- 📝 Supports text editors to view and edit text files
-- 💁 Supports both SFTP/SCP authentication through SSH keys and username/password
-- ✏ Customizations
+- ✏  Customizable
   - Custom file explorer format
   - Customizable text editor
   - Customizable file sorting
-- 🔐 SSH key storage
+- 🔐  Save your password in your operating system key vault
-- 🦀 Written in Rust
+- 🦀  Rust-powered
 - 🤝  Easy to extend with new file transfers protocols
 - 👀  Developed keeping an eye on performance
 - 🦄  Frequent awesome updates

 ---

-## Installation 🛠
+## Get started 🏁

 If you're considering to install termscp I want to thank you 💜 !
 I hope you will enjoy termscp!
 If you want to contribute to this project, don't forget to check out our contribute guide.
 [Read More](CONTRIBUTING.md)

+You can opt for any of these methods, according to your systems and preferences:

 ### Cargo 🦀